viv-visw/my-portfolio/Machine Learing Research - DeepBipolar/README.md

 * Authoring the entire DeepBipolar paper based on in-depth collaboration with my teammates to understand the proposed solution and all the technical details of the model

-* Iteratively improving the overall quality of the research paper by frequently collecting and incorporating feedback from my lab supervisor and teammates.
+* Iteratively improving the overall writing quality of the research paper by frequently collecting and incorporating feedback from my lab supervisor and teammates, including but not limited to:

+  * Presenting the main ideas, experiments, and their results in a simple, easy-to-understand, and effective structure.
+  * Using the language, grammar, style, and tone widely prevelant in academic research publications.
+  * Capturing all the details in a coherent flow to make it a clear, concise, and cohesive research publication.

 ![deepbipolar-arch](images/Image1.jpg)